byceps/byceps/docs/installation_native/byceps-config-file.rst

 Create BYCEPS Configuration File
 ================================

 To run BYCEPS, a configuration file is required.
-Those usually reside in :file:`config/`.
+It usually resides in :file:`config/`.

-There are two examples, :file:`config.toml.example-development` and :file:`config.toml.example-production`, that you can use as a base for your specific configuration.
+There is an example, :file:`config.toml.example`, that you can use as a basis for your specific configuration.

-For starters, create a copy of the development example file to adjust as we go along:
+Create a copy of the it to adjust as we go along:

 .. code-block:: console

-    $ cp config/config.toml.example-development config/config.toml
+    $ cp config/config.toml.example config/config.toml

 Set a Secret Key